Storyflow Logo

 Is Storyflow an AI visual workspace?

 Yes.
-Storyflow is built as one.
-It is a spatial canvas where the AI reads your whole current board (and any blueprint or documents you @-mention), and the project persists and accumulates over time.
+Storyflow is built as one, and it passes the Three-Legged Test.
+It is a spatial canvas where the AI reads your whole current board (plus up to one blueprint and three documents you @-mention), and the project persists and accumulates over time.
 It is used here as a worked example of the category, and the definition is written so you can judge any tool against it, including this one.

 Do I need technical skills to use an AI visual workspace?

 No. The point of the canvas is that it matches how people already think in space.
-Most workspaces in this category are designed for non-technical creative and strategic users, with templates to give you a structured starting point rather than a blank screen.
+Most workspaces in this category are designed for non-technical creative and strategic users, with templates and starter blueprints to give you a structured starting point rather than a blank screen.

 Is an AI visual workspace worth it if I already use AI chat?